The Bigjigs Toys story: from a garden shed to a global seller

 “Automation tools help us massively in scaling the business – from a customer service point of view in particular.
 Over the last 5 years, we have managed to grow the business significantly while not needing more than the same four customer support staff we have had.”

-As part of making the business efficient, Bigjigs Toys use eCommerce help desk XSellco Fusion.
+As part of making the business efficient, Bigjigs Toys use e-commerce help desk xSellco.

 Sam explains that the help desk has also helped his team to better understand their customer support strengths and weaknesses and where they can make improvements.